fingerprinting

 Q: HOW AND WHEN IS FINGERPRINTING DONE?

 A: To generate a fingerprint for a given variety, alfalfa material is collected, and the DNA is extracted and isolated in a laboratory.
 The DNA sequence is then determined at over 5000 positions to generate a fingerprint, which is added to FGI’s bioinformatic database projected to represent over 50,000 plants by fall of 2023.
 Fingerprints are analyzed by statisticians to confirm the expected genetic makeup and relationships to other materials in the database.
-The testing can be completed within 4-8 weeks.
-FGI fingerprints new varieties before commercial launch as a step-in variety patent and product development processes, long before the products reach the market.

 Q: IS THERE AN ADDED COST ASSOCIATED WITH BUYING FINGERPRINTED PRODUCTS?